XantreDev/article-css-in-js/README.md

 `;
 ```

-However, this limits style reusability across elements.
-Libraries use the `as` prop to solve this, but it creates bad abstractions and complicates TypeScript typing.
+However, this approach hinders style reusability across elements.
+Libraries offer the `as` prop as a solution, but this often leads to poor abstractions and complicates TypeScript typing.

-Somewhere in `styled-components` types
+Check this example from `styled-components` types:

 ```ts
 export interface ThemedStyledFunction<